Due Date: March 1, 2024

 The annual adjustments are calculated by comparing the prior year's assessment with current sales data from a neighborhood.
 The difference, positive or negative, will be used to create a factor that assessing officials will apply to the property's assessed value to bring it to its current market value.

 Under the old system, real estate was generally only reassessed every 10 years, which left taxpayers with a large change in their assessments every decade.
 Annual adjustments curb that large lump sum change in assessments by annually adjusting values based on sales.

 - Assessment - The official act of discovering, listing, and appraising property for ad valorem tax purposes.
-“Ad valorem” tax refers to any tax imposed on the basis of the monetary value of the taxed item.
-In Latin, the term literally means “according to value.”
+“Ad valorem” tax refers to any tax imposed based on the monetary value of the taxed item.
+In Latin, the term means “according to value.”

 - Accuracy - It is measured by the median or average level of assessment for a class of property.
 For any class of property in a township, it should fall between 90% and 110%.